xpfw/xpfw/README.md

 [@xpfw/form](https://xpfw.github.io/form) and [@xpfw/ui](https://xpfw.github.io/ui) are also [built to be themed](https://xpfw.github.io/docs/ui/theme) with ease.

 ## Preact
 xpfw has full preact compatability.
-In fact all jest tests use preact instead of react to render, and the [live demo / website](https://xpfw.github.io) also uses preact.
+In fact all jest tests use preact instead of react to render.